pminasandra/tracktorlive/DOCS/05-core-concepts.md

 # Core concepts

+**Note:** from this point on in the rest of the docs, all code provided are parts of python scripts.

 TracktorLive is designed to be minimal and scriptable.
 Most of the work happens through small user-defined functions called **cassette functions**, which let you control what happens during tracking and what gets saved or triggered.